 For example, you can create a blueprint that creates a Compute Engine instance that's running Microsoft SQL Server and that has the associated network and firewall rules.
-You can use the blueprint designer interface to add GCP resources and create custom blueprints.
+You can use the blueprint designer interface to add Google Cloud resources and create custom blueprints.

 Updates and release notes

-To get the latest version of the GCP plug-in for vRealize, download it from the following Cloud Storage bucket:
+To get the latest version of the Google Cloud plug-in for vRealize, download it from the following Cloud Storage bucket:

 If you are running an older version of the plug-in, you will receive a warning message when you run workflows indicating that a newer version is available.

 You can use vRealize Orchestrator to download the latest version of the plug-in.

 In the Cloud Console, make sure the Cloud Storage JSON API is enabled.